SwiftSecur/MNUST/README.md

 # MNUST - Multithreaded Nmap Up Scan Tool

-**MNUST** (Multithreaded Nmap Up Scan Thing) is a Python tool designed to perform fast and efficient network sweeps using **Nmap**.
+**MNUST** (Multithreaded Nmap Up Scan Thing) is a crude lil Python script to perform fast and efficient network sweeps using **Nmap**.
 It leverages multithreading to scan multiple targets in parallel and stops scanning individual hosts as soon as an open port is detected.

+Not only does it have a name that just rolls off the tongue, it can be used to quickly build lists of live hosts on large networks which you can feed to other tools.

 ## Features